Gougane Barra and beyond..

 Further up the valley is The Coillte National Forest Park, opened to the public in 1964 and has 254 hectares of forest and woodland to explore.
 The Park has drive through facilities and numerous pathways for all types of walkers.
 Gúgan Barra is part of the Muscraí (Muskerry) Gaeltacht, an area of West Cork where Irish is still to the fore.
 Coláiste na Mumhan (Irish College) was founded in Gougane Barra in 1904 to teach the Irish language to 'Timirí' (Irish language enthusiasts).
 The Coláiste then moved to Beal Áthan Ghaorthaidh (Ballingeary) and has celebrated summer schools since then.
 Daonscoil an Fhomháir have an annual weekend in October every year in the hotel, where Irish is the spoken language and different topics of interest relating to the Irish language are discussed.

-'We are working on a new 'learning space' in the hotel this Winter, plans are afoot for Conversational Irish Language Classes mixed with some Irish ballad singing, as we love the language and want people to enjoy being able to speak a few words and have the crack while doing so.'
+'We have a new meeting room in the hotel and we are hoping to have Conversational Irish Language Classes mixed with some Irish ballad singing, as we love the language and want people to enjoy being able to speak a few words and have the crack while doing so.'

 keep an eye on Facebook for updates